ElliePilger3/CodecademyDocs/content/command-line/command-line.md

   - 'paths/back-end-engineer-career-path'
 ---

-The **command line** is a text-based interface used in most operating systems for a variety of tasks including:
+The **command line** is a way of interacting with a computer without using its GUI.
+It can often be faster, if unfamiliar.

 - Navigating and interacting with the computer's [file system structure](https://www.codecademy.com/resources/docs/general/file-system-structure).
 - Running programs or launching applications written in a particular [tech stack](https://www.codecademy.com/resources/docs/general/tech-stack),